 - $95 Online Application Fee

-Choose a 1-, 2- or 3-course option.
+Choose a 1-, 2-, or 3-course option.
 Students in the 1-course option enroll in 1 CEA engineering course.
 Students in the 2-course option enroll in either 2 CEA engineering courses or 1 CEA engineering course and 1 CEA elective course from the social sciences or humanities.
-Students in the 3-course option enroll in 1 CEA engineering course and 2 CEA elective courses from the social sciences or humanities.
+Students in the 3-course option enroll in 1 CEA engineering courses and 2 CEA elective courses from the social sciences or humanities.

 Engineering courses meet 4 times per week, Monday-Thursday.
 Elective courses generally meet 3-4 times per week, Monday-Thursday.
 Active learning components required by your courses may be scheduled for Fridays.